ehabit/mochadick/content/post/spec/world.md

 ### Ocean Waters

-The waters of the oceans are murky and difficult to explore without the appropriate whale oil light sources.
+The waters are murky and difficult to explore without the appropriate whale oil light sources.
+Some sea creatures are aggressive and some will kill you with a single attack if you are swimming and not in a boat.

 ### The White Whale Dimension